 Frisco Hotel History

-Built in the early 1880’s, the Frisco Inn was built by the St. Louis & San Francisco Railroad for the crews who were pushing the railroad from Pacific, MO to St. Louis.
-After the railroad was completed, the Frisco Railroad used the hotel as a layover for train crews.
-By the 1890’s, the Frisco Hotel was owned by Mrs. Wm.
-Swantner.
-By 1917, the Frisco Hotel and Restaurant, under the direction of Ralph Jorgensen, added a theatre and its own orchestra.
-The hotel rate at this time for weekly guests was “$7.00 and up”.
+The Frisco Inn, constructed in the early 1880’s, was originally built by the St. Louis & San Francisco Railroad (commonly known as the Frisco Railroad) to accommodate the crews working on the railroad from Pacific, Missouri, to St. Louis.
+Once the railroad was completed, the Frisco Railroad continued to use the inn as a layover location for train crews.
+By the 1890s, Mrs. Wm.
+Swantner became the owner of the inn, then known as the Frisco Hotel.
+In 1917, under the management of Ralph Jorgensen, the hotel expanded to include a restaurant, a theater, and even its own orchestra.
+At that time, the hotel charged weekly guests a rate of “$7.00 and up.”

 In the early 1920’s the business was sold to a proprietor named Lang.
 Lang started a soda factory next door to the Hotel, Valley Park Bottling Works, and the restaurant was a popular eating establishment during the summer months when people came to Valley Park and the Meramec River for outings and vacations by trains.
 The building was also used for benefit dances and parties for various local athletic teams, mainly baseball.
 Business fell off with the advent of the automobile.